-In the third part in a series of articles discussing the work of Mark Fisher, Jon Lindblom analyses Jonathan Glazer’s film Under the Skin against the backdrop of the sociocultural landscape explicated by Mark in his writing.
+In the third part in a series of essays discussing the work of Mark Fisher, Jon Lindblom analyses Jonathan Glazer’s film Under the Skin against the backdrop of the sociocultural landscape explicated by Mark in his writing.

 Under the Skin (2013) is a remarkable film,1I should immediately mention that the film is based on a novel of the same name, which was written by Michel Farber and published in 2000.
 I have, however, not read it; mainly because I have heard that it is in fact much inferior to the film. with some of the most extraordinary imagery and music that I have encountered in the cinema for a long time.
 The (very loose) story centres on an alien posing as a woman (brilliantly played by Scarlett Johansson), who travels along the Scottish countryside with her mysterious partner and preys on men by seducing them and luring them into her otherworldly nest.
 The film was directed by Jonathan Glazer, who made Birth in 2004 and Sexy Beast in 2000, and also is known for the music videos that he directed in the 90s (including Massive Attack’s ‘Karmacoma’ (1995), UNKLE’s ‘Rabbit in Your Headlights’ (1998), and Radiohead’s ‘Karma Police’ (1997) and ‘Street Spirit (Fade Out)’ (1996)) as part of the golden generation of music-video directors that also included Michel Gondry, Spike Jonze and Chris Cunningham, among others.
 Indeed, all these directors became known as auteurs through their music videos – which allowed them to develop very distinct visual styles thanks to the creative spaces for experimentation that directing music videos may offer.
 For even though music videos often have been theorised under the aegis of postmodern aesthetics, the much more ambiguous relationship between image and music compared to in narrative film and television may also open up unique opportunities for modernist, formal experimentation.
 Indeed, when at their best, music videos in fact have a lot in common with the major experimental films – where narrative progression is put aside in favour of formal audio-visual experimentation.
 This is what these directors were particularly good at, and managed to create some extraordinary work in conjunction with the equally fascinating sonic experiments that they visualised – by artists such as Aphex Twin, Autechre and Björk – and which rotated on MTV at the time in the form of a truly exciting version of the popular.